Petroleum industry in Ghana

 Ghana petroleum and commodities; exports in percentage.

-The petroleum industry of Ghana is regulated by the state-owned Ghana National Petroleum Corporation (GNPC) and administered by the state-owned Ghana Oil Company (GOIL).
+The petroleum and gas industry of Ghana is regulated by the state-owned Ghana National Petroleum Corporation (GNPC) and administered by the state-owned Ghana Oil Company (GOIL).

-Petroleum and natural gas production

-Ghana's 100% state-owned petroleum and natural gas number 1 filling station; Ghana Oil Company (GOIL) in 37 Military Hospital Road.
+Oil exploration started in the 1970s.
+Since GNPC and GOIL have developed multiple discoveries, and an oil refinery at the Tema Oil Refinery.
+Ghana discovered significant reserves of oil and natural gas offshore throughout the 2000s and 2010s.

+The country officially became an oil & gas producer in 2010 with the commissioning of the Jubilee field by Tullow Oil and currently produces from three major offshore hubs: Jubilee, TEN, and OCTP.
+In 2021, its production stood at some 150,000 barrels of oil per day (bopd).
+Since production began in 2010 Ghana has rose to be the 34th largest national producer of oil.

+In 2021 Ghana exported more than 71mil barrels of oil.
+China was the largest importer of Ghana oil, receiving over 41% of exports with South Africa, the second largest importer, taking 13.9%.

+Some scholars have argued that Ghana has avoided the resource curse around fossil fuels, by providing legal checks on the system through the Civil Society Platform on Oil and Gas a public mechanism for checking the impact of oil on the country.
+The Petroleum Revenue Management Act (PRMA) in 2011 also created public governance frameworks for auditing revenue from the fields.

+History

 1970s–1980s

-The 100% state-owned filling station company of Ghana, Ghana Oil Company (GOIL) is the number 1 petroleum and gas filling station of Ghana; and commercial quantities of offshore oil reserves in Ghana were discovered in the 1970s.
 In 1983 the government established the 100% state-owned state oil company Ghana National Petroleum Corporation (GNPC) to promote hydrocarbon exploration and production of Ghana's entire petroleum and natural gas reserves.

 These GNPC prospected in ten offshore blocks between Ada along the eastern international border of Ghana and in the Tano River Basin and in the Keta Basin.
 In 1989, GH₵64.9 million (US$30 million) was spent drilling wells in the Tano basin, and on 21 June 1992, an offshore Tano basin well produced about 6900 oilbbl of crude oil daily.